-3 Advertisements to Health Professionals
+3 Advertisements to Healthcare Professionals

-3.1 What information must appear in advertisements directed to health professionals?
+3.1 What information must appear in advertisements directed to healthcare professionals?

-Section 54 AMG requires that any advertising of a medicinal product directed to persons authorised to prescribe or supply medicinal products shall contain, if such advertising appears in printed publications, via electronic media or by way of telecommunication, needs to contain the essential information about the medicinal product in line with the Summary of Product Characteristics (SPC) in a clearly legible form.
+Section 54 AMG requires that any advertising of a medicinal product directed to persons authorised to prescribe or supply medicinal products needs to contain, if such advertising appears in printed publications, via electronic media or by way of telecommunication, the essential information about the medicinal product in line with the Summary of Product Characteristics (SPC) in a clearly legible form.

-Moreover, based on section 42 of the Austrian Regulation dealing with the Summary of Product Characteristics for Medicinal Products ["Verordnung über die Fachinformation (Zusammenfassung der Produkteigenschaften - SPC) für Arzneispezialitäten", BGBI II 175/2008], advertising to professionals must include the following information:
+Moreover, based on section 42 of the Austrian Regulation dealing with the Summary of Product Characteristics for Medicinal Products ["Verordnung über die Fachinformation (Zusammenfassung der Produkteigenschaften - SPC) für Arzneispezialitäten", BGB1 II 175/2008], advertising to professionals must include the following information: